 Life can be very challenging, and we all develop our unique coping mechanisms and creatively adjust to our circumstances.
 You may have learnt that appearing tough protected you from ridicule, or that being quiet was the safest way to avoid conflict, or that looking after others would get you the love you need.
 As you grow up, the same coping mechanisms that helped you in the past, may prove less effective .
 The task of therapy is to identify what attitudes serve you well and need keeping, and what other ways of being may support you better, and are worth developing.
 So you may experiment with showing your vulnerability, or telling the therapist frankly when you disagree with them, or looking after yourself for once.

-I am a qualified and experienced psychotherapist , committed to help you learn how to improve your ability to cope with life's challenges, increase intimacy and resolve conflicts in your relationship, and resolve other personal issues.
-Through 17 years of experience as a therapist I have been supporting couples in increasing their capacity to listen and understand each other, enjoy greater emotional and sexual intimacy, and work through areas of tensions and resentments.
-I supported individuals in coping with anxiety, depression, and low self esteem, resolving relational issues and childhood traumas, and working through challenging times like divorce and bereavement.
+I am a qualified and experienced psychotherapist , committed to help you learn how to improve your ability to cope with life's challenges, improve relationships and resolve other personal issues.
+Through 21 years of experience as a psychotherapist I have supported individuals in coping with anxiety, depression, and low self esteem, resolving relational issues and childhood traumas, and working through challenging times like divorce and bereavement.

-I am a Gestalt Psychotherapist, a supervisor, and a member of UKCP (U.K Council for Psychotherapy) , Metanoia, and IATE (Institute for Arts in Therapy and Education).I have a certificate in Couples' counselling, and am a part of a group of experienced psychotherapists and counsellors offering relational and psychosexual therapy.(see at www.sextherapy.london)
+I am a Gestalt Psychotherapist, a supervisor, and a member of UKCP (U.K Council for Psychotherapy) , Metanoia, and IATE (Institute for Arts in Therapy and Education).I have a certificate in Couples' counselling, and a Diploma in Dance Movement Therapy.

 I value the uniqueness of every individual, and their singular way of coping with the challenges and opportunities life present.